 This is where it gets really exciting and fun, at least for me.
 One more piece of the puzzle is figuring out how to get onto the digital system when you're not within radio range of a digital voice repeater.

 Fortunately, there are innovative hams creating hotspots and software that enable a ham with internet connectivity to link directly to reflectors or DV repeaters, bypassing the need to transmit from the radio to a DV repeater first.
-Basically, these devices act as your own personal digital voice repeater and gateway.
+Basically, these hotspots act as your own personal repeater and gateway.

 There's another nice aspect of the hotspots: since you link directly to a reflector via a hotspot, you don't tie up a DV repeater the way you would if you use your radio to send a command to the repeater to link it via its gateway to a reflector for your personal call on that reflector.
 This may make a hotspot interesting even for someone who lives within range of a DV repeater.